-For hiking enthusiasts, Gloucester Island offers a network of well-maintained trails that vary in difficulty, catering to both beginners and experienced hikers.
-One of the most popular trails is the Gloucester Island circuit.
+For hiking enthusiasts, Gloucester Islands offers a network of well-maintained trails that vary in difficulty, catering to both beginners and experienced hikers.
+One of and fauna.
+Visiting this national park the most popular trails is the Gloucester Island circuit.
 This 4.6-kilometer loop takes you through a pristine rainforest and offers stunning panoramic views from Gloucester Peak.

 The varied landscapes, from dense forests to rugged cliffs, make every hike a new adventure.
 For those who enjoy overnight treks, camping is available at designated sites.
-Camping permits are required, and they are easily obtainable through the Queensland Parks and Wildlife Services (QPWS) booking
+Camping permits are required, and they are easily obtainable through the Queensland Parks and Wildlife Services (QPWS) booking system.